widged/gb-elm-language/en/intro/03-static type.md

 A special case is currying.
 A function can be called with a single argument and return a function that takes the remaining arguments.
 With that in mind, a type annotation like `repeatString: Int -> String -> String` can be understood as taking a first argument (`Int`) and returning a curried function that takes the remaining arguments (`String`).
 When all arguments have been taken, the result is returned (`String`).

+// type a-goes-to-b, goes to list of a, goes to list of b

 ### Collections are parameterised types

 With collections like List, tuples, records, annotations take a slightly different form.
 They specify both the type of the collection and the type of value held in the collection.